istSOS/istsos2/documentation/register.rst

 You will see a table showing an abstract of all the inserted procedures.
 By clicking on the name you will be able to enter the details metadata that you configured during the procedure registration.

 .. note::
     The “Procedures” panel not only allows for procedures and metadata exploration but also allows details modification.
-The only exception are the outputs parameters which ca nnot be modified.
+The only exception are the outputs parameters which cannot be modified.

 Verify the inserted procedures using the Sensor Observation Service requests
 =============================================================================